hsbgit/war25/README.md

 ## Programming language: C++ and a bit of C
 C++ is the programming language I started learning programming with.
 I wanted to create an open source project that uses object-oriented programming (OOP) in modern C++.
 Thus, classes, inheritance, polymorphism and further concepts are used.
 My goal was to write code that is maintainable and flexible while using modern C++ such as C++17 and C++20 features.
 You know Warcraft II and as a programmer you expect objects of type "Mage"?
 Then just look into Mage.h and Mage.cpp.
 Interested in how Peasants mine gold?
 Just open CompositeStateMining.h and have a look.
-No guessing around in messy source files to find where a specific piece of logic might be located.

 The current game is designed using the RTS lockstep approach.
 This means, all relevant actions such as unit production or movements result in events that are executed at the beginning of a new gameframe (=tick).
 This is especially important when considering so far missing multiplayer code.
 The current code is far from perfect, but I think it allows you to contribute.
 You contribution is highly welcomed!

 [See Section *How to build*](#how-to-build)

 ## What is the current state of development of war2.5?
 As written, I worked for three years in my rare freetime, completely alone on this project.
-Nonetheless, this project has a quite advanced development state. war2.5 is playable (at least a bit)!
+Nonetheless, this project has a quite advanced development state. war2.5 is at least a bit playable!
 Many game mechanics have already been implemented.
 However, several major components are still missing, such as proper animation and time/frame management, network, AI...
 Just some of the things that work:

 -	Compatible with 99% of the existing *.pud files.
 Some *.pud lead to crashes but this is sth. for later investigation
 -	Sound